Inventory Management Guide

 For example, understanding which products aren’t selling but instead incurring storage costs — as well as those that are selling more quickly than you can keep them in stock — can empower you to make better supply chain decisions.

 Some 3PLs provide built-in reports that let you view a trend analysis of your products and give you more control of your inventory and the key metrics that drive business growth.
-These include peak fulfillment times, revenue of orders shipped by day, sales by channel, and sales and quantity of orders by USPS shipping zone.
+These include peak fulfilment times, revenue of orders shipped by day, sales by channel, and sales and quantity of orders by USPS shipping zone.

 Control how products are grouped